ThePandaOliver/PandaLib/README.md

 PandaLib is a library mod for Minecraft that provides various APIs and utilities to simplify mod development.

-The library is written in Kotlin, but it can be used for Java development as well.
+The library is written in Kotlin, and some APIs might not be fully supported by Java.

 ### Current Features: